A Brief Look at The History of Teaching Music in the United States

 Lowell Mason – Considered by many to be the father of public music education, Lowell Mason was a successful Boston banker who enjoyed music as a hobby outside of work.
 Initially starting out by learning traditional hymns, Mason soon began writing and developing his own, the performance of which found much success within the Boston music scene of the time.
 In fact, Mason became so successful with music publishing and performance that Boston’s Hawes School asked him to teach music to students, making him the first public school music instructor in America.

-Frances Elliot Clark – Starting his teaching career in the town of Ottumwa, Iowa, Frances Elliot Clark was a strong proponent for the academic and emotional benefits of music education.
-In fact, Clark spent much of his teaching sessions not only educating his students on how to properly sing, but also spiking their intriguing with his stories and insights on performers, composers and artists.
+Frances Elliot Clark – Starting her teaching career in the town of Ottumwa, Iowa, Frances Elliot Clark was a strong proponent for the academic and emotional benefits of music education.
+In fact, Clark spent much of her teaching sessions not only educating her students on how to properly sing, but also spiking their intriguing with his stories and insights on performers, composers and artists.

 Phillip C. Hayden – Anointed the first supervisor of music in Quincy Illinois, Phillip C. Hayden was one of the leading contributors to establishing the Music Supervisors National Conference (also known as MENC).
 As if that was not enough, Hayden also started The School Music Monthly at the beginning of the 20th century to help expand the appreciation of music education.